SparrOSDeveloperTeam/COS/README.md

 </center>

-!Update: B3600 is now in development!
-This means new features, bugfixes, updates, etc. Please click 'watch' or 'star' to be notified of newer releases.
+!Update: Vision III is now in development!
+It will be made from scratch using source code unlike what was planned for the now cancelled Build 3600 version.

 # Commodore OS Vision II Official Site